JacquelynGarcia/JacquelynGarcia/README.md

 - 🔭 I’m currently working on using neural networks to make stock price predictions.
 - 🌱 I’m currently learning how to set up my own postgreSQL database.
 - 👯 I’m looking to collaborate on data engineering projects!
-- 💬 Ask me about anything and everything **D A T A** !
+- 💬 Ask me about anything and everything **D A T A**.
 - 📫 How to reach me: jag053@ucsd.edu
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her/Ella
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I make the best italian wedding soup!